-The festival takes place close to Tenjin Station on the Fukuoka Municipal subway line from Hakata Station.
+The festival takes place close to Tenjin Station, which is on the subway line from Hakata Station.

 Dontaku events are held across Fukuoka , but the main parade route runs from Gofuku-machi Station to Tenjin Central Park.
 A smaller parade takes place just outside Hakata Station.
 Recently, the festival has incorporated more events around the Hakata Port area.

 Hakata Dontaku is held on May 3 and 4 every year during the busy holiday period of Golden Week.
 Through the course of the festival, tens of thousands of revelers dressed in bright, traditional costumes dance through the streets of Fukuoka .
 Over the two days of dances and processions, an estimated two million people cheer on the participants.

 Hakata Dontaku dates back to 1179 when, in its earliest iteration, it was known as Matsubayashi, a festival to celebrate the Chinese New Year and honor the area's feudal lord.
 In the Edo period (1603-1867), the festival evolved into a parade known as Torimon.
 This parade was led by people dressed as gods.

 Although the Meiji era (1868-1912) government banned the parade because of its extravagance, the citizens of Hakata maintained the festival by changing the name of the parade to Dontaku.
 The word Dontaku is derived from the Dutch word for Sunday, "Zontag."
 The Dutch were the only foreign nation permitted to trade with Japan, from Nagasaki , during the Edo period.

 Besides the dancers, the festival features decorated floats called hana jidosha.
 These flower cars were originally just decorated with brightly colored fresh flowers, but have evolved to include electronic displays.
 Throughout the festival period, the six hana jidosha cruise through the streets of Fukuoka , and are brilliantly lit up at night.

 The festival is split over two days.
 On May 3, the Matsubayashi Parade is held early in the morning, reenacting the original parade that took place in 1179.
 The parade is led by three gods of fortune riding on horseback and a group of dancing children.
 This group also leads the main Dontaku Parade on May 4.